Interlisp/maiko/README.md

 # Maiko

-Maiko is the implementation of the Medley Interlisp virtual machine, for a byte-coded Lisp instruction set and some low-level functions for connecting with Lisp for access to display (via X11) and disk etc.
+Maiko is the implementation of the Medley Interlisp virtual machine for a byte-coded Lisp instruction set, and some low-level functions for connecting Lisp to a display (via X11 or SDL), the local filesystem, and a network subsystem.

 For an overview, see [Medley Interlisp Introduction](https://interlisp.org/medley/using/docs/medley/).